GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

     - vg/1.46.0

-??? info "Running the pggb workflow locally"
+??? circle-info "Running the pggb workflow locally"

     The following code **DOES NOT** need to be run if you working on NeSI, but is provided here to show how to work through the workshop material on a non-NeSI